kianby/stacosys/README.md

 *How do you block spammers?*

-- Current comment form is basic: no captcha support but a honey pot.
+- Current comment form is basic: no captcha support but protected by an honey pot.

 *Which database is used?*